Traveling This Holiday Season? 5 Tips to Curb Your Utility Bills While You’re Away!

 If your home is well insulated, you shouldn’t run into any trouble turning down your thermostat while you’re gone – we recommend 55 degrees.
 This being said, if you’ve had experience with pipes freezing in the past, we don’t recommend turning your thermostat down this low.
 A programmable thermostat (such as the Ecobee3) can keep temps low while you’re gone and be set to warm things up right before your return.

 The state of your windows when you leave for vacation can certainly affect your utility bills, Having windows that let in lots of cold air can really increase the cost of your bills since you’ll have to spend more on heating.
 Thermal curtains can be very effective at keeping heat inside the house, as can locking your windows to create a tight seal.

 When you use dimmers on your lights and keep them relatively low, you’re effectively utilizing less energy.
 Switching to LEDs can also help to lower your energy bill, not just while you’re away but for the entire year.

 Many people don’t realize that appliances that are plugged-in are still utilizing energy within the home, regardless of whether or not they’re in use.
 The vast majority of appliances and electronics that you have scattered around your home do not need to be plugged in while you’re gone.
 Take a moment to walk around and unplug anything that fits this description.

 The last place to check before leaving is your fireplace.
 When you leave the damper open, it allows cold air to enter into the home and warm air to leave, which creates a veritable perfect storm for high energy bills.
 Closing the damper can help to keep this issue from occurring.

 Take the above steps to heart, and you can expect reduced utility bills while you’re away for the holidays.

-If you’re concerned about your pipes freezing, consider scheduling a home energy audit with National to determine what (if any) work needs to be done regarding air sealing or insulating your home.
+If you’re concerned about your pipes freezing, consider scheduling services with National to determine what (if any) work needs to be done regarding air sealing or insulating your home.
 Contact us today for more information.